linode/docs/docs/networking/linux-static-ip-configuration.md

 If Network Helper is *disabled* (or if your Linode was created before Network Helper became default), a Linode will be assigned its IPv4 network configuration by DHCP from the datacenter's networking hardware.
 One limitation of DHCP is that it can only assign one IP address per DHCP lease request.
 If you want additonal IPs for your Linode, static addressing must be used.

 Due to the limited availablilty of IPv4 addresses, additional v4 addresses for your Linode must be requested by [contacting support](/docs/support) with a technical justification.
-Once approved, they can be added through the Remote Access tab of the Linode Manager and [additional IPv6 addresses](/docs/networking/native-ipv6-networking#additional-ipv6-addresses) are also available by submitting a support ticket.
+Once approved, they can be added through the Remote Access tab of the Linode Manager.
+[Additional IPv6 addresses](/docs/networking/native-ipv6-networking#additional-ipv6-addresses) are also available by submitting a support ticket.

 An alternative to using the Linode Manager for static addressing is to manually configure within your Linux distribution, and it's this method which will be the focus of this guide. **Be aware that errors in network configurations can disconnect SSH sessions**, so it is advised that you use the [Linode Shell (Lish)](/docs/networking/using-the-linode-shell-lish) when making the changes below.

 ## General Network Configuration

 Log in to the [Linode Manager](https://manager.linode.com/) and go to the **Remote Access** tab.
 From there you will see your Linode's:

-*   IPv4 and IPv6 addresses (both private and public).
+*   IPv4 and IPv6 addresses (both private and public)
 *   [Netmask](https://en.wikipedia.org/wiki/Subnetwork)
-*   Default IPv4 gateway.
+*   Default IPv4 gateway
-*   DNS resolvers.
+*   DNS resolvers

 Keep this information handy, because you'll need it as you configure your Linode's network settings.